-- > WPS Status - Enable or disable the WPS function here. - > Current PIN - The current value of the Router's PIN is displayed here.
+- > WPS Status - Enable or disable the WPS function here. - Current PIN The current value of the Router's PIN is displayed here.
 The default PIN of the Router can be found in the label attached on the router. - > Restore PIN Restore the PIN of the Router to its default. - Gen New PIN Click this button, and then you can get a new random value for the Router's PIN.
-You can ensure the network security by generating a new PIN. - > Add Device You can add a new device to the existing network manually by clicking this button. - b).
+You can ensure the network security by generating a new PIN. - Disable Device's PIN You can disable the Router's PIN manually here.
+If the router receives multiple failed attempts to authenticate an external registrar, this function will be disabled automatically. - Add Device You can add a new device to the existing network manually by clicking this button.

+b).
 To add a new device: